Daniel M. Gallagher

-Daniel M. Gallagher, Jr. (born May 31, 1972) is an American lawyer who is currently the Chief Legal, Compliance and Corporate Affairs Officer at Robinhood.
-He served as a Commissioner of the U.S. Securities and Exchange Commission (SEC) from 2011 to 2015.
+Daniel M. Gallagher, Jr. (born May 31, 1972) is an American lawyer who is the Chief Legal, Compliance and Corporate Affairs Officer at Robinhood.
+He served as a Commissioner of the U.S. Securities and Exchange Commission (SEC) from 2011 to 2015, having initially joined the SEC as counsel to its commissioner in 2006.
 He also previously served as the deputy director and co-acting director of the Division of Trading and Markets.

 Education

 Gallagher graduated from Georgetown University in 1994 with a Bachelor of Arts in English and went on to receive a Juris Doctor, magna cum laude, from the Columbus School of Law at the Catholic University of America in 1998, where he was also a member of the law school's law review.

-Professional career
+Career

 Gallagher began his career in the private sector when he joined Wilmer, Cutler Pickering Hale and Dorr LLP, also known as WilmerHale, as an associate in the firm's Securities Department.
 His next position took him to Fiserv Securities Inc. to serve as the company's senior vice president and general counsel.